 - Asset Protection and access to lower reinsurance costs

-Although many captives are specific to an industry or a geographic area, the NCEO believes that employee-owned companies may be strong candidates for captive insurance.
-There are three reasons:
+The NCEO believes that employee-owned companies may be strong candidates for captive insurance for these reasons: